 You can write a custom data handler as described in the API programming and Kentico CMS internals -> Data handler (CustomDataHandler class) topic.
 This type of handler will allow you to run custom code whenever a database record is inserted, updated or deleted.
 You can use the dataItem.ClassName property to check if the record being updated matches the code name of your form (you can find it in the Form code name field on the General tab of a form's editing interface).

-You can create your own field controls as described in chapter Form controls.
-If you want to make them available in the form field editor, you need to check the Show control in Forms box in the Form control properties dialog (in Site Manager -> Development -> Form controls) and choose a Default data type.
+You can create your own field controls as described in the Form controls chapter.
+If you want to make a form control available in the field editor of the Forms module, you need to check the Show control in Forms box in the given control's editing dialog (in Site Manager -> Development -> Form controls) and also choose a Default data type.
 To ensure that the form control is also offered in the simple mode of the form field editor, it is also necessary to enable its High priority flag.